 Not sure how much you’d save by switching plans?
 Use the calculator below to plug in your monthly revenue and see exactly how fees compare between Basic, Grow, and Advanced.

-Final Verdict: Is the Shopify Grow Plan Worth $79 a Month?
+Final Verdict: Is the Shopify Grow Plan Worth It?

-Yes - if your store is doing $4,000 or more per month in sales.
+Yes, if your store is doing $4,000 or more per month in sales on annual billing ($79/mo).
 At that revenue level, the lower credit card fees alone cover the difference between Basic and Grow.
-Everything else - the extra staff accounts, the standard reports, the better international tools - is effectively free at that point.
+Everything else (the extra staff accounts, the standard reports, the better international tools, the 5 inventory locations) is effectively free at that point.

 If you’re still building up to consistent sales, stick with Basic.
 There’s no reason to pay more until the math works in your favor.